+Are you a Stardew Valley fan looking for games like Stardew Valley?
+Look no further!
 Not to be basic, but Stardew Valley is one of my favorite cozy games of all time.
 I’ve 100%’ed the game to get the “special ending scene” and very nearly Platinumed it on PlayStation Vita (if it weren’t for that pesky “Beat Journey Of The Prairie King” trophy).
 Needless to say, I’ve sunk hundreds if not thousands of hours into this game.

 But recently I’ve been feeling like I’ve played it to death.
 I’ve dated everyone I want to date, tested every farm type, seen every cutscene, and even owned the coveted Gold Clock.
 There’s nothing else I really want to do in the game (no, I will not play nor beat Journey Of The Prairie King!!!!), which leaves me feeling rather empty.
 There’s a Stardew Valley-shaped hole in my heart and I need to find something to fill the gap.
+There may never be a farming sim as good as Stardew Valley, but there are plenty of cozy games that scratch that same itch: farming, fishing, friends…maybe a sprinkle of combat.

 But Wait: What is Stardew Valley?

 “What is Stardew Valley?”
 Huh?
 How did you get to this article?
 Who sent you? …I kid, I kid.
-Just in case you’ve been living under the rock or this article goes unexpectedly viral, here’s the gist of Stardew Valley:
+Just in case you’ve been living under the rock or this article goes unexpectedly viral, here’s the gist of Stardew Valley.

 Stardew Valley is a charming farming simulation game developed by ConcernedApe.
 Set in the idyllic Pelican Town, players inherit a run-down farm and are tasked with restoring it to its former glory.
 The game combines farming, fishing, mining, and crafting mechanics, allowing players to plant and harvest crops, raise animals, and build relationships with the diverse cast of characters inhabiting the town.
 The game features a shifting calendar with seasonal changes affecting crop growth and festivals that offer unique activities.